 Your Dental Implant Timeline

 Typically, a treatment timeline for dental implants will take three to six months if you do not require any preliminary procedures.
 For patients who must first receive a bone graft or sinus lift, treatment can be extended an additional three to six months.
 However, your final timeline will depend upon your jawbone structure, overall health, and goals.
-Dr. Robert F. Berger can explain your personal dental implant timeline during a consultation at his Columbia, SC, or Elgin, SC, office.
+Dr. Robert F. Berger can explain your personal dental implant timeline during a consultation at his Columbia, SC office.
 As our team performs all aspects of implant dentistry, we can review the exact steps involved in tooth replacement.
 With the state-of-the-art imaging technology, we can provide you with safe and efficient procedures to ensure the fastest recovery possible.

 Preparing for Dental Implants

 Before beginning treatment, Dr. Berger can review your goals and concerns and address any questions you may have regarding the treatment process.
 He can then conduct a complete examination of your smile, taking 3-D scans of your jaw.
 These precise, detailed images can reveal areas of jawbone recession following tooth loss.
 As you must have sufficient bone tissue to qualify for dental implants, our team can restore your candidacy with a bone graft or sinus lift.
 After these preliminary procedures, you will typically need to wait three to six months for your bone to heal before a dental implant procedure can be performed.

 In total, your implants treatment can take anywhere from two to six months.
 This will depend on your jawbone structure, overall health, and goals for treatment.

 After full recovery, you can return to our office for implant surgery.
 During this procedure, our team can embed implant posts into your jawbone, creating a secure base for restorations.
 The entire procedure will usually take between one and two hours, depending on the number of implants you receive.